joist-framework/joist/packages/observable/README.md

 @observable
 class TestElement extends ForwardProps(HTMLElement) {
-  name = ''; // now in our example above this value will be set to "Hello" }
+  @observe name = ''; // now in our example above this value will be set to "Hello" }
 ```